Lightfoot-Heavy-Machinery/shockwave_kickers/README.md

 * How to run open coverage
   `open coverage/index.html`

 * Deployment instructions to Heroku
   Automatic deployment is done!!

+### FrontEnd

-To look at the frontend stuff:
+To look at the frontend components:

-App -> assets -> Views -> Courses
+App -> assets -> Views

+Debugging Tips:

+* If bootstrap is not loading, call the following command:
+ `bundle exec rake assets:precompile`

+* If db:migrate doesn't work, call the following command before db:migrate again:
+ `rake db:reset`